 Novel Coronavirus (COVID-19) is a global pandemic, first identified in late 2019.
-We are still learning about this virus, which has infected approximately 6.5 million and killed close to 190,000 U.S. citizens to date.
+We are still learning about this virus, which has infected more than 31 million and killed more than 560,000 U.S. citizens to date.
 The CDC (Centers for Disease Control & Prevention), WHO (World Health Organization) and other public health agencies urge everyone to take precautions against the transmission of COVID-19:

 - Follow the CDC precautions below to prevent the introduction and spread of COVID-19 and other respiratory diseases.

 - Wear a mask in public, and maintain a distance of at least 6 feet from others.